repom2/tennisProject/tennisproject/README.md

 # SportScore API Data Fetcher

 This project provides tools to fetch and manage sports data from the SportScore API, with a focus on football (soccer) and tennis data.
+It offers a modular, well-structured approach to retrieving, storing, and analyzing sports data for various applications including match predictions, statistical analysis, and historical data tracking.

+The system is built on Django and uses a PostgreSQL database to store comprehensive information about teams, players, matches, tournaments, and statistics.
+It includes specialized modules for different sports with clean separation of concerns.

 ## Setup